ahnan4arch/op-docs/Open Peer - Protocol Specification.md

 ### Outputs

   * Digest value from signature sent in original request - the reply location might not have the ability to validate the signature of the request but the reply location must validate the signature's hash value is correct and copy this value back to the original requester bundled in its own signed package (since the requester knows the original value and must have the public peer file of the reply location to validate the reply's bundle).
 This allows the requester to validate the original request remained non-tampered throughout and ignore replies where tampering might have occurred.
-  * Context - this identifier is combined with the remote peer's context to form the "requester:reply" context ID for the MLS layer as well as the userFrag for ICE negotiation.
+  * Context - this identifier is combined with the remote peer's context to form the "requester" / "reply" context ID pairing for the MLS layer as well as the userFrag for ICE negotiation.
   * Peer secret - this key passphrase is the password used for ICE negotiation, as it's sent over MLS directly to the receiving peer there's no need to encrypt it
   * Location details
     * Location ID of requesting location